 What Exactly Is an IRA?

-Planning your retirement can be stressful, but if you have an IRA, you probably feel a little more prepared.
+Ever wonder what exactly an IRA is?
+Planning your retirement can be stressful, but if you understand how your IRA really works, you probably feel a little more prepared.
 However, if you aren’t sure exactly how your IRA works and what to do with it, we’ve put together this IRA guide to help you plan your retirement with minimal stress.

 IRA stands for Individual Retirement Account.
 An IRA is basically an account that allows you to save for retirement with a tax advantage.
 The different types of IRAs give you a better understanding of how you will be taxed and what could be the best savings plan for you.

 There are several different types of IRAs, but the main ones are the Traditional IRA, the Roth IRA, and the Self-directed IRA.
 Each one holds a different advantage, so depending on your retirement strategy, you may find that one type of IRA can give you exactly what you’re looking for.

 If you open a Traditional IRA, you can deduct the money you contribute to it on your tax return.
 Your contributions are also tax-deferred — you don’t pay taxes until you make withdrawals.

 The main advantage of the Traditional IRA is that you may be in a lower tax bracket when you retire, making the tax you pay on your distribution (the scheduled payments during your retirement) considerably lower than the tax you’d pay in your current tax bracket.

 With a Roth IRA, you pay tax before you contribute.
 This after-tax contribution allows you to grow your retirement savings tax-free and get your distributions tax-free.

 The advantage of this is obvious: When you decide to take your distributions, you don’t have to pay taxes.
 This means all of the money in your retirement account is yours, as long as you meet certain conditions, including meeting an aging requirement and reaching the age of 59 ½.